Another selection of great hikes in Kananaskis Country, Alberta, Canada.

 3. Lillian Lake

-Lillian Lake is an easier hike available to a wide range of people who have the ability to climb the trails which bypass major waterfalls.
-Galatea Creek is laced with multiple wooden bridges over cascading white water.
-Truly a beautiful and very popular hike from Galatea Trailhead on Kananaskis Trail (Hwy 40).
-This is a wonderful place for a picnic beside the still, emerald water with an available option to continue to Lower Galatea Lake and/or Upper Galatea Lake for more robust hikers.
-A goldmine of opportunity on diverse terrain.
-The roar of fast water is soothing to the soul.
+Lillian Lake is a hike available to a wide range of people who have the ability to climb the trails which bypass major waterfalls.
+Galatea Creek occupies the bottom of the valley and vistas are large and diverse.
+Truly a beautiful and very popular hike from the Galatea Trailhead on Kananaskis Trail (Hwy 40).

 4. Mount Allan